MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-3.md

 As prescribed in 12.301(b)(2), insert the following provision:

-Offeror Representations and Certifications—Commercial Products and Commercial Services (NOV 2023)
+Offeror Representations and Certifications—Commercial Products and Commercial Services (FEB 2024)

 The Offeror shall complete only paragraph (b) of this provision if the Offeror has completed the annual representations and certification electronically in the System for Award Management (SAM) accessed through *https://www.sam.gov.* If the Offeror has not completed the annual representations and certifications electronically, the Offeror shall complete only paragraphs (c) through (v) of this provision.